mattbierner/blog.mattbierner.com/_posts/2015-12-05-sketchy-keylogger.markdown

 date: '2015-12-05 06:20:21'
 description: Spelunky + Keylogger + Python + Turtles
 ---
-{% include image.html file="spelunky-opening.png" description="" %}
+{% include image.html file="spelunky-opening.png" %}

 What the hell is that?
 A map of the New York City subway system?
 A particle collision at the LHC?
 No, something far more beautiful: a visualization of [Spelunky][] gameplay keyboard input.